xixi52/discord-canvas/README.md

 ## Contributing

-If you have a request for a new feature you can publish an issue on Github.
+If you have a request for a new feature you can open an issue on Github.
+Pull requests are appreciated!

 ## Credits